triggermesh/docs/docs/targets/sendgrid.md

 ### Event Types

 The SendGrid event target can consume events of any type.

 The SendGrid event Target accepts a [JSON][ce-jsonformat] payload with the following properties that will overwrite their respective `spec` parameters.

-If there is not a default value specified at the spec for all of the available fields, an event *MUST* contain all of the following, save **Message**, or the Target **will** **fail**

 | Name  |  Type |  Comment | Required
 |---|---|---|---|